Get help today 888-319-2606 or sign up for 24/7 text support.

 Mental Health, Addiction, and Homelessness

-Research has shown that about half of people who have a mental illness will also have a substance use disorder or vice versa.5 This is also known as a dual diagnosis, or a co-occurring disorder.
+Research has shown that about half of people who have a mental illness will also have a substance use disorder (SUD) or vice versa.5 This is also known as a dual diagnosis, or a co-occurring disorder.

 It’s suspected that those with mental health disorders may turn to substances to self-medicate.
 People may feel temporary relief from the symptoms of mental illness when using certain substances; however, substances can also make symptoms worse in the short- and long-term.5